 3. Evidence of Swarms

 Discarded termite wings can be found near closed windows, doors and other home-access points.
 This is caused when termites swarm out of their nest to mate and find a place start a new colony.
 When they land, termites intentionally twist their wings off because they will never need them again.
-Termite wings are all the same size while ants have one pair of larger wings (front) and one pair of smaller wings (rear).

 4. Mud Tubes

 Pencil-sized mud tubes can be found wherever the ground meets your house or any other possible food source like a tree or shed.
 This is because subterranean termites nest underground and forage up to their food source, which is often a house structure.
 These termites require certain temperature and humidity levels to survive.
 Their tunnels help block out cool, dry air, effectively turning your home into an environment where they can thrive.

 Drywood termites nest inside of wood.
 While tunneling and eating the wood they’re infesting, they create galleries that they like to keep them clean.
 To keep them clean, they create kick out holes where they remove their excrement.
 And since drywood termites eat wood, their excrement is wood, which essentially creates mounds of pellets.
 These mounds of pellets, resembling sawdust or coffee grounds, may indicate the presence of drywood termites.

 How long does it take for termites to cause damage?

 The termites’ large colonies paired with their voracious appetites make for a formidable pest.
 The specific timeframe that termites need in order to cause damage can vary based on several factors.
 A colony of about 60,000 termites could eat a 2x4 piece of wood in about 5 months.